jhehey99/lowellllllllllllllllllllllllllllll/README.md

 - convert the value to to string
 - then emit to websocket

+# Check for sensor input data

-# Check the sensor value first if you are reading something
+- Check the sensor value first if you are reading something
 - Use serial print or something

 ---